 The Dial looks and feels like you’d expect.
 Its closest analog is the knob on old stereos, or most modern receivers.
 It’s chunky and, thanks to haptic feedback, can provide a degree of discrete “click-click-click” feel as you rotate it or tap it.

-While it can be used anywhere within Bluetooth range of the Studio, its standout feature is how it works with the screen.
-When placed there, a radial menu appears around the dial, providing access to custom functions.
+While it can be used anywhere within Bluetooth range of the Studio, its standout feature is how it work when placed physically on the screen.
+A radial menu appears around the dial, providing access to custom functions.
 In a paint app, for example, it can offer an easy way to shift through a color palette.
 With an audio or video editor, it can be used to warp back and forth on the editing timeline.